HSwMS Näcken (1978)

-HSwMS Näcken is the lead ship of her class of submarine for the Swedish Navy.
+HSwMS Näcken was the lead ship of her class of submarine for the Swedish Navy.
 She was launched at the Kockums shipyard in Malmö, Sweden, on 17 April 1978, and completed and commissioned into the Swedish Navy in April 1980.
 From 2001 to 2005, the submarine was leased to the Royal Danish Navy and operated as HDMS Kronborg (S325).
 She was restored to her original name of Näcken upon her return to Swedish control.
 She was scrapped in Karlskrona during 2015–2016.

 History

 Refit

 In November 1987, Näcken began a major refit at Kockums.
 This involved installing two closed circuit Tilsa Stirling diesel engines.
 This new diesel, the Stirling V4-275R, provides air-independent propulsion which allows the submarine to operate continuously underwater.
 However, in order to incorporate the new engine, the ship was lengthened by 8 m.
 The refit took until 6 September 1988.
 The endurance of the vessel, following refit, increased to 14 days.
 Näcken became the test bed for the technology which was used in the later Gotland class.

 The ship had further modifications between 1993 and 1996.
 This comprised improved weapon control systems, automated torpedo tube loading and new sonar.